rawrat/priveos-automation/README.md

 # PrivEOS Automation

 This Ansible repo will deploy a privEOS fully automatically.
 It's the recommended way to set up privEOS nodes as it's easy and fast and creates a deterministic and reproducible setup.
+Thanks to [BlockMatrixNetwork](https://github.com/BlockMatrixNetwork/eos-mainnet) for inspiring me to automate the process using Ansible.

 ## Install Ansible on the Control Machine